South Carolina city council OKs slavery apology resolution

 - Staff cuts at federal prisons have teachers, nurses guarding inmates

-- Trump defiant as crisis grows over family separation at the border
+“I do think that as a council, we have an opportunity to make history, not to right wrongs, but to recognize that the seat of the Confederacy was wrong,” Gregorie said.
+“It was wrong to enslave people.
+It was wrong to treat people as property and chattel and sell their children and breakup families, Sound familiar.
+It’s happening today, folks.”

-Councilmen Harry Joseph Griffin and Perry Waring expressed opposition to the resolution.
-Both said the city needs to focus on economic development.
+Councilmen Harry Joseph Griffin and Perry Waring expressed opposition to the resolution, both saying the city needed to focus on economic development.
+Waring also accused a member of Tecklenburg’s executive staff of pressuring white council members to vote for the resolution or risk being labeled racists.

+“That should never be a part of our city government,” Waring said.
+“It’s unfair and it’s abhorrent.”

+Griffin said the city needed to make sure the city fixed a flooding program, an accomplishment that he added would make ancestors proud.